ipssiwayans/goodtech_scrapy/README.md

 The project includes two spiders:
 - `recent_articles`: Scrapes recent articles from the main page of goodtech.info
 - `article_detail`: Scrapes detailed information about articles
+- `categories`: Scrapes categories and its articles + counts number of articles within each category

 ### Backend API
 - RESTful API built with Express.js